Category: Resources

 0 comments

 The HGCR iPS cell lines undergo extensive characterization, including assessment of their capacity to differentiate into specialized cell types.
-The cell shown here was directed to differentiate into a nerve cell.As we anticipated last year, the NIGMS Human Genetic Cell Repository Link to external web site (HGCR) now offers human induced pluripotent stem cell lines that carry disease gene mutations.
+The cell shown here was directed to differentiate into a nerve cell.As we anticipated last year, the NIGMS Human Genetic Cell Repository (HGCR) now offers human induced pluripotent stem cell lines that carry disease gene mutations.
 The first five lines to be made available were derived from individuals with Huntington’s disease, juvenile onset diabetes, severe combined immunodeficiency disease, muscular dystrophy and spinal muscular atrophy.
 The repository is developing more cell lines representing other diseases.

 Preview Our New Web Site Design